The Pleasures of Electricity

-The Pleasures of Electricity is an album by John Foxx and Louis Gordon, released in 2001.
+The Pleasures of Electricity is an album by John Foxx and Louis Gordon, released on 15 September 2001.
 It was the duo's second studio album, and Foxx's third after his return to the music scene in 1997.

 The album continues along the lines of modern electronics flavoured with early-80s touches that was set out by the duo's 1997 album Shifting City.
 However, The Pleasures of Electricity is more polished and minimalist than any of Foxx's previous albums (solo or in a group), to the extent that the album sounds almost sterile in places.
 The lyrics recall themes similar to those in Foxx's classic album Metamatic, dealing with traveling and urban life, including almost bizarre lyrics comparing driving in a car to mathematics in "Automobile" (all this delivered in Foxx's most deadpan voice).
 "Invisible Women" is a track Foxx originally recorded with Nation 12 over a decade earlier (the version here includes a synth riff recycled from Foxx's single "Underpass" that wasn't included in the Nation 12 version), while "Cities of Light 5" is a further development of "Cities of Light 1" that was also recorded with Nation 12.

 The album’s original press release states: “Taking a cue from Kraftwerk, one of Foxx’s most obvious stylistic touchstones, “Pleasures…” is a streamlined monorail of lock-step computer-generated beats and wiry synthesizer melodies with an equal emphasis on dark, atmospherics and energised, danceable rhythms.”